 For more detailed information about the Lifecycle Coordinator feature, refer to the Lifecycle Coordinator Promotion Guide.

-Within the developer portal user interface, the new feature allows an app developer or Business Admin to promote an API from the current environment to the next step in the environment topology.
+Within the developer portal user interface, the feature allows an app developer or Business Admin to promote an API from the current environment to the next step in the environment topology.

 Note: The Promotion feature is not available in Simple Developer theme.

-For example, an API might be promoted from Development to Testing, and some errors found in Testing.
+For example, an app or API might be promoted from Development to Testing, and some errors found in Testing.
 It can then be updated in the Development environment and promoted to Testing again, possibly multiple times until it fully passes Testing and is ready to be promoted to the next lifecycle stage in the next environment.

 In the Lifecycle Coordinator, each of these iterations is stored, for historical tracking and non-repudiation.